 A study on European smartphone users reveal that browsing through the app store and browsing through “top rated” and “most popular” apps are the two most popular methods of app discovery, ranking 58 % and 25 % respectively for Android users.

-The Sociocs tool is a very effective way to managing the Google Play Store reviews along with the Google My Business platform and provides you with an easy set of features to smoothly handle the multiple platforms for a better app performance.
+The Sociocs Inbox is a very effective way to managing the Google Play Store reviews along with the Google My Business platform and provides you with an easy set of features to smoothly handle the multiple platforms for a better app performance.

 You may feel that your app offers great value to the customer, but to stay in the game you need to look into the reviews, enhance the features as needed and remove any shortcoming or hitches that are being pointed out.
 If you can provide a better and smoother experience to a user with an update, there is a chance that a negative review will be changed into a positive one.